 Furthermore, many believe that these physical or other distinguishing traits are linked to a homogeneous set of genes that differentiate one race from another.
 The roots of these malformed ideas date back to the 15th century, when the ability to verify ideas and theories using sound scientific methods was not an option.
 In modern times, scientists from a host of different disciplines, including anthropology, biology, genetics, and sociology, all concur that evidence of distinct human races does not exist.

 In public health studies, ethnicity is clearly distinguished from race.
-For instance, in
+For instance, in North America, the most common ethnic group is that of the Hispanic or Latino/Latina culture.

 Note: As there is no uniform consensus on when to use race and when to use ethnicity; the two terms are often used interchangeably.